 Once in a blue moon, we’ll let Tate have an Italian soda at home (we love our Soda Stream), but we rarely drink anything but bubbly water with a squirt of lime or lemon juice.

-When it’s Italian soda time, we pull down the syrups from the top of the pantry, mix it in a pretty glass with a straw (we usually use these quilted jars), and fill it with plenty of ice.
+When it’s Italian soda time, we pull down the syrups from the top of the pantry, mix it in a pretty six-ounce glass with a straw, and fill it with plenty of ice.
 And we each only get one.

 4. They take sealed water bottles to bed.

-From the crib to the full-size twin bed, our kids have always had water bottles in bed.
+From the crib to the full-size twin bed, our kids have always had water bottles near their beds.
 We don’t emphasize drinking a ton during the night, but it’s there if they need it.

 5. They also take them when we leave the house.